 A single-dose hormone tablet, the morning after pill is generally considered safe by medical professionals.
 It works in part by preventing or delaying ovulation.
 It can also work to prevent fertilisation of an egg that has already been released into the fallopian tube, and prevent a fertilised egg from attaching to the lining of the uterus.

-There are two kinds of pill available: Levonelle (Levonorgestrel), which must be taken within 72 hours of sex, and EllaOne (Ulipristal), which can be taken up to 120 hours after sex.
+There are two kinds of pill available: Levonelle (Levonorgestrel), which must be taken within 72 hours of sexual intercourse, and EllaOne (Ulipristal), which can be taken up to 120 hours after.

 How can the pill be obtained?

 Emergency contraceptive pills are available from contraception clinics, GP surgeries, sexual health clinics, some GUM clinics, and some online pharmacies and clinics and some young people’s clinics.

 They are also available free from some NHS walk-in centres and Accident & Emergency departments.
 However, as The Times reports, of the 600,000 pills taken by British women every year, nearly half of them are paid for, with the cost and embarrassment associated with obtaining one forcing many women to seek out other methods of doing, such as unlicensed online vendors who sell morning after pills on eBay.
 As the ECEC points out, a behind-the-counter policy, as present in the UK, “significantly affects women’s access to this method”, and many “felt uncomfortable or judged when obtaining it.”

 The morning after pill from Dr Fox